liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

 Dependencies between OSGi services can reduce the number of service classes in which upgrade reference annotations are needed.
-For example, there's no need to add an upgrade reference in a dependant service, if the dependency already refers to the upgrade.
+For example, there's no need to add an upgrade reference in a dependent service, if the dependency already refers to the upgrade.

 Now you know how to create data upgrades for all your app's modules.
 You specify